dauwhe/html-first/WPUB.md

 ## Navigation

+Users need to find their way around all the content in a web publication.
+This involves everything from "turning the page" to finding a table of contents.

+### Moving through the primary resources

+A web publication has a default reading order, and it should be easy for the reader to see everything in sequence.
+A user agent must provide means to go to the previous or next resource in the default reading order.

+### Table of Contents

-Navigation is critical for accessing and understanding the components of a web publication.
-A web publication **should** have a table of contents, with a `nav` element which includes entries for at least all main resources.
+A table of contents is critical for accessing and understanding the components of a web publication.
+A web publication **should** have a table of contents, with a `nav` element which **should** include entries for all main resources, at least.

+If a table of contents exists, the user agent **must** provide a way to reach the table of contents any time the user requests it.

 ## Content Model

 Whatever works on the web.
+In particular, unlike EPUB, the HTML serialization of HTML5 is encouraged.

 ## Synchronized media